APSL/redux-i18n/README.md

 }
 ```

 ...*redux-i18n* will fallback on the closest property.
-In this case, *es* or *en*.
+In this case, `"es"` or `"en"`.

 ## Extract/Import scripts

-*redux-i18n* includes a script to extract your translation strings to a .pot template which you can use in *Poedit*, and another to import strings from *po* files to a *translation.js*.
+**redux-i18n** includes a script to extract your translation strings to a .pot template which you can use in *Poedit*, and another to import strings from *po* files to a `translation.js`.

 Add the scripts in your *package.json* for this purpose: